Danelaw Years - 4: From Aethelred Ii, 'Unraed' to Eadward - the Slow Fuse to Crisis in 11th Century Politics

 From then on until his death Eadward's kingdom lurched from one political crisis, threat of attack and from one disappointment to another.
 He was past caring after Tostig's banishment in AD1065, the last few months sliding past into a fog... and death on January 6th, AD1066.

-Thorough-going overview of England's monarchs and their times, from Aelfred to Eadgar, AD 871-1074 - includes a chronological perspective of their reigns, the men who served them, the women they wedded and their offspring
+Donald Henson's thorough-going overview of England's monarchs and their times, from Aelfred to Eadgar, AD 871-1074.
+Each king receives due attention - even Aethelred II - that includes a chronological perspective of their reigns, the men who served them, the women they wedded and their offspring.
+Sometimes confusing, the era is more than adequately clarified by Mr Henson.